Appalachia

 Map of the county secession votes of 1860–1861 in Appalachia within the ARC definition.
 Virginia and Tennessee show the public votes, while the other states show the vote by county delegates to the conventions.

 By 1860, the Whig Party had disintegrated.
 Sentiments in northern Appalachia had shifted to the pro-abolitionist Republican Party.
 In southern Appalachia, abolitionists still constituted a radical minority, although several smaller opposition parties (most of which were both pro-Union and pro-slavery) were formed to oppose the planter-dominated Southern Democrats.
-As states in the southern United States moved toward secession, a majority of southern Appalachians still supported the Union.[34]
-In 1861, a Minnesota newspaper identified 161 counties in southern Appalachia—which the paper called "Alleghenia"—where Union support remained strong, and which might provide crucial support for the defeat of the Confederacy.[12]: 11–14 However, many of these Unionists—especially in the mountain areas of North Carolina, Georgia, and Alabama—were "conditional" Unionists in that they opposed secession but also opposed violence to prevent secession, and thus when their respective state legislatures voted to secede their support shifted to the Confederacy.[12]: 160–65 Kentucky sought to remain neutral at the outset of the conflict, opting not to supply troops to either side.
+As states in the southern United States moved toward secession, a majority of southern Appalachians still supported the Union.
+Though with opposition by Southern Unionist, middle and southern Appalachia became components of the Confederacy.[34]
+In 1861, a Minnesota newspaper identified 161 counties in southern Appalachia—which the paper called "Alleghenia"—where Union support remained strong, and which might provide crucial support for the defeat of the Confederacy.[12]: 11–14 However, many of these Unionists—especially in the mountain areas of North Carolina, Tennessee, Georgia, and Alabama—were "conditional" Unionists in that they opposed secession but also opposed violence to prevent secession, and thus when their respective state legislatures voted to secede, some would either shift their support to the Confederacy, or flee the state.[12]: 160–65 Kentucky sought to remain neutral at the outset of the conflict, opting not to supply troops to either side.
 After Virginia voted to secede, several mountain counties in northwestern Virginia rejected the ordinance and with the help of the Union Army established a separate state, admitted to the Union as West Virginia in 1863.
 However, half the counties included in the new state, comprising two-thirds of its territory, were secessionist and pro-Confederate.[35]

 This caused great difficulty for the Unionist state government in Wheeling, both during and after the war.[36]
 A similar effort occurred in East Tennessee.
-Still, the initiative failed after Tennessee's governor ordered the Confederate Army to occupy the region, forcing East Tennessee's Unionists to flee to the north or go into hiding.[12]: 160–65 The one exception was the so-called Free and Independent State of Scott.[37]
+Still, the initiative failed after Tennessee's governor ordered the Confederate Army to occupy the region, forcing East Tennessee's Unionists to flee to the north or go into hiding.[12]: 160–65 The one exception was the so-called Free and Independent State of Scott, though it was never recognized by either the Union or the Confederacy and thus would later be invaded by Confederates.[37]

 Both central and southern Appalachia suffered tremendous violence and turmoil during the Civil War.
 While there were two major theaters of operation in the region—namely the Shenandoah Valley and the Chattanooga area—much of the violence was caused by bushwhackers and guerrilla warfare.
 The northernmost battles of the war were fought in Appalachia with the Battle of Buffington Island and the Battle of Salineville resulting from Morgan's Raid.
 Large numbers of livestock were killed (grazing was an important part of Appalachia's economy), and numerous farms were destroyed, pillaged, or neglected.[34]
 The actions of both Union and Confederate armies left many inhabitants in the region resentful of government authority and suspicious of outsiders for decades after the war.[31]: 109–23 [30]: 39–45